NuclearPhysicsWorkshops/FRIB-TASummerSchoolQuantumComputing/README.md

 You are expected to have operating programming skills in programming languages like Python (preferred) and/or Fortran, C++, Julia or similar and knowledge of quantum mechanics at an intermediate level (senior undergraduate and/or beginning graduate).
-Knowlegde of linear algebra is essential.
+Knowledge of linear algebra is essential.
 Additional modules for self-teaching on Python and quantum mechanics are also provided.